Author: Haley Freeman

 About the Author

 Haley Hatch Freeman is the author of A Future for Tomorrow which tells her remarkable true story of enduring and overcoming anorexia and detailed miracles along the way which including a unique near death experience.
+Because of her incredible story she has been interviewed on radio shows both in the US and Canada.
+She’s been on TV including an appearance on the Good Things Utah show.
+Her story has been featured in newspapers, national publications, and her book is available worldwide.
+Entire retreat programs have been developed because of Haley’s book and she mentors women all over the world.

 Haley not only studied Eating Behaviors in college, but since she defeated anorexia she provides valuable insight on both professional and personal levels.
 She has been professional trained in public speaking and is a member of the Mountain West National Speaking Association.
 She is a keynote speaker presenting at women’s conferences, schools, church groups, and more.
 To schedule her for your event contact her at haleyshearttoheart@gmail.com